metrorailings/OwlBlog/content/posts/week-5-insights.md

 It took a quarter, but Carr has finally settled into a groove and connected on some nice throws.

 Once again, Ruggs speed makes him a veritable threat.

+Mahomes cannot be given too much time to make throws.
+Otherwise, a successful completion is all but inevitable.